United Jewish Community Of Broward County Inc (Jewish Federation of Broward County)

 Leadership Perspective

-Audra P. Berg, who joined in 2022 after 25 years of Jewish community leadership, has emphasized partnership and presence.
+Audra P. Berg, who joined in 2022 after 25 years of Jewish community leadership, has emphasised partnership and presence.
 She stated: "More important than speaking is doing.
-And now, more than ever, we must lead with clarity, not just through programs and funding, but through presence and partnership."
-On the organization's approach, she noted: "Our work is guided not by politics or partisanship, but by purpose," and emphasized that "when the world feels overwhelming, our greatest source of strength is what we build right here at home."
+And now, more than ever, we must lead with clarity, not just through programmes and funding, but through presence and partnership."
+On the organisation's approach, she noted: "Our work is guided not by politics or partisanship, but by purpose," and emphasised that "when the world feels overwhelming, our greatest source of strength is what we build right here at home."

 Application Process & Timeline